Three Wolf Moon: Origin

-The Three Wolf Moon T-shirt, created by The Mountain Corporation, gained popularity after attracting sarcastic reviews on Amazon.com attributing great power to it, such as making the wearer irresistible to women, striking fear into other males, and having magical healing abilities.
+The Three Wolf Moon T-shirt, created by The Mountain Corporation, gained popularity after attracting sarcastic reviews on Amazon.com (and chosens) attributing great power to it, such as making the wearer irresistible to women, striking fear into other males, and having magical healing abilities.
 Brian Govern, a law student at Rutgers University, was searching for a school book on Amazon and was led to the Three Wolf Moon T-shirt by an Amazon recommendation which had been targeted at students purchasing college semester books.
 He decided to write a review of the shirt on a whim as he did not actually own the shirt.
 His faux-serious review as "Bee-Dot-Govern" in November 2008 concluded: